valeriexylim/ip/docs/README.md

 **Expected outcome:**

 ```
-Alright, I removed this from your rotation:
+Got it!
+I've removed this track:
 [T][ ] 360
 ```